 2. Blending Sauces and Dressings

 Can you blend sauces and dressings in a high-speed blender like the Vitamix?
-Yes, but there are times when I would equate it with using a sledgehammer to drive in a finishing nail.
-When I’m preparing simple dressings like the recipes I share with my Perfect Green and Cranberry Walnut Wild Rice salads I find the immersion blender is the perfect tool for the task.
-And, if I’m feeling especially lazy I can store the leftover dressing right in the blender’s plastic beaker in the fridge!
+Yes, but sometimes I would equate it with using a sledgehammer to drive in a finishing nail.
+The blender is the perfect tool for preparing simple dressings like the recipe I shared with my Perfect Green salad.
+And, if I’m feeling especially lazy, I can store the leftover dressing in the blender’s plastic beaker in the fridge!

 3. Mashing Potatoes and More